Affiliate Disclosure

 Get Apple News Directly in Your Inbox

 Apple revealed updates to its iPad lineup in October 2022 via press releases rather than holding a flashy event.
-The 10.9-inch iPad replaces the 10.2-inch iPad, though that model is still available for now.
+The 10.9-inch iPad replaces the 10.2-inch iPad, though that model is still available at heavy discounts.

 The updated design was expected for this entry-level iPad since it was the last model still sporting a Home Button.
 However, Apple made some interesting decisions that separate this model from every other iPad in the lineup.